-In addition to shallow groundwater and surface water stage monitoring, near-continuous recording streamflow gages are an integral part of the ISW depletion monitoring program.
-Streams and numerous diversion ditches are vast, and in-situ monitoring of every ISW and GDE extent is impractical.
-Therefore continuous streamflow monitoring gages are proposed as upgrades to the existing DWR streamflow monitoring stations (i.e., where major tributaries enter the Basin), and at select locations where flow concentrates.
-This approach captures much of the flow entering the basin and can be used to calibrate modeled estimates of total surface inflows, as well as depletion estimates as these streams cross the valley floor.
-As discussed in Chapter 4, the implementation of these monitoring points is subject to funding availability and included in a potential PMA that the SVGMD will reevaluate as needed during the implementation period.
+1398 In addition to shallow groundwater and surface water stage monitoring, near-continuous

+1399 recording streamflow gages are an integral part of the ISW depletion monitoring program.

+1400 Streams and numerous diversion ditches are vast, and in-situ monitoring of every ISW and GDE

+1401 extent is impractical.
+Therefore continuous streamflow monitoring gages are proposed as

+1402 upgrades to the existing DWR streamflow monitoring stations (i.e., where major tributaries enter

+1403 the Basin), and at select locations where flow concentrates.
+This approach captures much of the

+1404 flow entering the basin and can be used to calibrate modeled estimates of total surface inflows,

+1405 as well as depletion estimates as these streams cross the valley floor.
+Final locations of

+1406 proposed wells, streamflow stages, and streamflow gages will be determined by a site suitability

+1407 study, where physical characteristics of the stream and site accessibility will be evaluated.

-Streamflow Gage General Location Notes Little Last Chance Creek East and West Branches At Highway 70 Two existing but inactive DWR gaging stations exist here and would be reoccupied and upgraded Smithneck Creek Upstream of Loyalton Fletcher Creek West of Calpine Turner Creek Northwest of Sattley Berry (Miller) Creek West of Highway 49 in Wild Bill Canyon Hamlin Creek South of Willow Street on Forest Service Road 54020 Cold Stream Downstream of Bonta Creek and upstream of diversions This would combine the Bonta (Webber) Creek stations to one station below the confluence of the two creeks, provided that this would not interfere with Little Truckee Diversion operations.
-Lemon Creek At Lemon Canyon Road (650) Middle Fork Feather River Downstream of Little Last Chance Creek confluence
+Streamflow Gage General Location Notes Little Last Chance Creek East and West Branches At Highway 70 Two existing but inactive DWR gaging station exist here and would be reoccupied and upgraded Smithneck Creek Upstream of Loyalton Watermaster streamflow monitoring site wou be upgraded to a near-continuous recording gaging station Fletcher Creek West of Calpine Watermaster streamflow monitoring site would be upgraded to a near-continuous recording gaging station Turner Creek Northwest of Sattley Watermaster streamflow monitoring site would be upgraded to a near-continuous recording gaging station Berry (Miller) Creek West of Highway 49 in Wild Bill Canyon Watermaster streamflow monitoring site wou be upgraded to a near-continuous recording gaging station Hamlin Creek South of Willow Street on Forest Service Road 54020 Watermaster streamflow monitoring site would be upgraded to a near-continuous recording gaging station Cold Stream Downstream of Bonta Creek and upstream of diversions This would combine the Bonta (Webber) Cre stations to one station below the confluence the two creeks, provided that this would not interfere with Little Truckee Diversion operations.
+Lemon Creek At Lemon Canyon Road (650) Watermaster streamflow monitoring site would be upgraded to a near-continuous recording gaging station Middle Fork Feather River Downstream of Little Last Chance Creek confluence Watermaster streamflow monitoring site wou be upgraded to a near-continuous recording gaging station

-Table 3.4.1-4: Proposed Streamflow Gages to Monitor ISW Depletion
+Table 3.4.1-4.
+Proposed streamflow gages to monitor ISW depletion

-Data collected from the monitoring network will allow for evaluation of minimum thresholds and undesirable results and whether adjustments will be needed at the five year GSP review.
-After this initial five years of GSP implementation, the use of groundwater levels and hydraulic gradients as a proxy for surface water depletion will also be reevaluated to determine if the approach is a beneficial addition to direct streamflow measurements and still an appropriate metric for the sustainability indicator.
-Minimum thresholds and measurable objectives will be reviewed, and adjustments will be made as needed.
+1409 Data collected from the monitoring network will allow for evaluation of minimum thresholds and

+1410 undesirable results and whether adjustments will be needed at the five year GSP review.
+After

+1411 this initial five years of GSP implementation, the use of groundwater levels and hydraulic

+1412 gradients as a proxy for surface water depletion will also be reevaluated to determine if the

+1413 approach is a beneficial addition to direct streamflow measurements and still an appropriate

+1414 metric for the sustainability indicator.
+Minimum thresholds and measurable objectives will be

+1415 reviewed and adjustments will be made as needed.

+23N14E35L001M

+Legend

+Flow

+Stage

+Level

+$\oplus$

+Existing Monitoring Well

+Proposed Monitoring Locations

+Sierra Valley Groundwater Basin ISW Classification

+22N15E17H001M or

+New Shallow Well

+1417 1418 arc

-- Existing and Proposed ISW Monitoring Locations for Flow, Stage, and Groundwater Level Alongside ISW characterization at prominent surface water bodies
+Figure 3.4.1-3.
+Existing and proposed ISW monitoring locations for flow, stage, and groundwater level are shown alongside ISW characterization at prominent surface water bodies